Go Back

 Prime Rib

-• Remove the prime rib from the fridge 2 to 3 hours before cooking, and allow it to come to room temperature.
+• Bring to room temperature.
+Remove the prime rib from the fridge 2 to 3 hours before cooking, and allow it to come to room temperature.

 Raw prime rib on a plate on a table.

-• Preheat your oven to 450°F (230°C).
+• Make the herb butter.
+Preheat your oven to 450°F (230°C).
 In a small bowl, mix together the butter, garlic, salt, thyme, rosemary, and black pepper.

 Mixing garlic herb butter in a glass bowl for prime rib.

-• After the prime rib has come to room temperature, pat it down with paper towels to make sure it's dry.
-Then rub the entire outside of the prime rib with the herb butter mixture.
+• Coat the prime rib.
+After the prime rib has come to room temperature, pat it down with paper towels to make sure it's dry.
+Then, rub the entire outside of the prime rib with the herb butter mixture.

 Coating the prime rib with garlic herb butter.

-• Place the prime rib in an oven-safe pan or roasting tray with the bone-side down, fat-side up.
-Place the onion slices in the pan around the meat, if you're making the red wine au jus.
+• Prep the prime rib.
+Place the prime rib in an oven-safe pan or roasting tray with the bone-side down, fat-side up.
+If you're making the red wine au jus, place the onion slices in the pan around the meat.
 If not, you can omit the onions.

 Prime rib with herb butter in a pan with onions.

-• Cook the prime rib in the center of the oven for 20 minutes at 450°F (230°C).
+• Cook the prime rib.
+Cook the prime rib in the center of the oven for 20 minutes at 450°F (230°C).
 It should get a nice sear on the outside.
-If not, cook it a few minutes longer.
-Then reduce the temperature of the oven to 325°F (160°C) and continue cooking until the internal temperature reaches 120°F (50°C), which takes about an hour and a half, for medium-rare.
-But go by temperature, not time, as it will depend on the size of your prime rib and your oven.
+If it doesn't have much of a crust, cook it a few minutes longer.
+Then, reduce the temperature to 325°F (160°C) and continue cooking the prime rib until the internal temperature reaches 120°F (50°C).
+This should take about an hour and a half for medium-rare.
+Note: go by temperature (listed above), and not time, as it will depend on the size of your prime rib and your oven.

 Cooked prime rib in a pan.

-• Remove the prime rib from the oven and let it rest for 20 to 30 minutes.
+• Let it rest.
+Remove the prime rib from the oven and let it rest for 20 to 30 minutes.
 You can tent it with aluminum foil to keep it warm.
 Then, remove the string and bones, and slice it up into thick ½-inch thick slices.

 Sliced prime rib on a cutting board.

-• After you've removed the fat from the pan, add up to ¼ cup of drippings back in along with the beef broth and red wine.
+• Simmer.
+After you've removed the fat from the pan, add up to ¼ cup of drippings back in along with the beef broth and red wine.
 If you have leftover herbs, you can toss those in as well.
+Simmer for about 15 minutes, or until the liquid has reduced by half.
+It's meant to be a thin sauce, but if you'd like to add a little bit of a thickener, you can do that as well.

 Making red wine au jus in a pan.